 The next day the executive had already prepared his letter of resignation and went into Tom’s office and said,“I’m assuming you are going to fire me.”
 Tom replied, “Fire you?
 I just invested $10m in you – get back to work.”

 The key message in the story is that the executive didn’t have a sense of entitlement and in turn, his bad decision wasn’t taken as a showstopper.
-His humility and acknowledgement of the issue highlighted more that he wanted to be part of the answer although he had caused a problem.
+His humility and acknowledgment of the issue highlighted more that he wanted to be part of the answer although he had caused a problem.
 In turn, Tom’s response showed how great leaders think.

 Love always associates with, but judgment always distances from.